- Initial Subdivision Questions

 How does my subdivision get approved?

-After reviewing the application, the Subdivision Authority will make a recommendation based on the information submitted with your application, the comments received from the referral agencies, Provincial and Municipal planning policies and regulations applying to the land.
+After reviewing the application, the Subdivision Authority will make a decision based on the information submitted with your application, the comments received from the referral agencies, Provincial and Municipal planning policies and regulations applying to the land.
 The Subdivision Authority may either approve with conditions or refuse your application.
 Written notice of the decision will be sent to you and the referral agencies.
 If your application is refused, reasons must be given.

 What if my subdivision is refused?